 Having trouble maintaining a set temperature within the home?
 It could be the location of your remote control handset.
-The handset is the temperature sensing device, like a thermostat, meaning temperature regulation of the fireplace can be effected by the handset location.
+The handset is the senor for the temperature in your home, similar to a thermostat.
+Temperature regulation of the fireplace can be affected by the handset location.

-For example, If the handset is mounted on an outside wall, the cold will cause the handset to increase the fireplace temperature.
-If the handset is exposed to sun at certain times of day through a window, the handset will give a false reading as well.
+For example, If the handset is mounted on an outside wall, the cold could cause the handset to increase the fireplace temperature.
+Alternately, If the handset is exposed to sunlight through a window, the handset could provide an incorrect temperature reading.

 Finding the "Comfort Zone"

 Ideally your remote control handset should be in the vicinity of your fireplace or living space, and away from the areas mentioned above that could effect the temperature settings.
 The wall holder can house your remote near the fireplace providing optimal control.

 How do I Replace the Batteries?

 BEFORE changing the batteries, turn the fireplace and pilot light off and allow the unit to cool down.
 Please refer to the "Replacing Batteries" section of your owner's manual for more information.

 Replace the Battery in your Remote

 The remote control handset uses a 9V alkaline battery.
 The battery should last one to two seasons, depending on usage.
 Remove the battery during off-season to preserve battery life.

 The battery compartment is located next to the wall switch in the vicinity of the fireplace.
 The front plate is attached with magnets to the wall switch box.